-Democratic People's Republic of Korea (DPRK) [statement unchanged since February 2020]
+Democratic People's Republic of Korea (DPRK)

 The FATF remains concerned by the DPRK's failure to address the significant deficiencies in its anti-money laundering and combating the financing of terrorism (AML/CFT) regime and the serious threats they pose to the integrity of the international financial system.
 The FATF urges the DPRK to immediately and meaningfully address its AML/CFT deficiencies.
 Further, the